Palace of Fontainebleau: Henry II and Catherine de' Medici (1547–1570)

-Following the death of Henry II in a jousting accident, his widow, Catherine de' Medici, continued the construction and decoration of the château.
+Following the death of Henry II in a jousting accident, his widow, Catherine de' Medici, took over the project, which she carried out through the reigns of her three sons, Francis II, Charles IX, and Henry III.
 She named Primaticcio as the new superintendent of royal public works.
 He designed the section known today as the wing of the Belle Cheminée, noted for its elaborate chimneys and its two opposing stairways.
-In 1565, as a security measure due to the Wars of Religion, she also had moat dug around the château to protect it against attack.
+In 1565, as a security measure due to the Wars of Religion, she also had a moat dug around the château to protect it against attack.

-Château of Henry IV (1570–1610)
+Henry IV (1570–1610)

-King Henry IV made more additions to the château than any King since Francis I. He extended the oval court toward the west by building two pavilions, called Tiber and Luxembourg.
+King Henry IV made more additions to the château than any king since Francis I. He extended the oval court toward the west by building two pavilions, called Tiber and Luxembourg.
 Between 1601 and 1606, he remade all the façades around the courtyard, including that of the chapel of Saint-Saturnin, to give the architecture greater harmony.
 On the east side, he built a new monumental domed gateway, the Porte du Baptistère.
 Between 1606 and 1609, he built a new courtyard, the Cour des Offices or Quartier Henry IV, to provide a place for the kitchens and residences for court officials.
-Two new galleries, the Galerie de Diane de Poitiers and the Galerie des Cerfs, were built to enclose the old garden of Diane.
+Two new galleries, the Gallery of Diana and the Gallery of Deer, were built to enclose the old garden of Diana.
 He also added a large jeu de paume, or indoor tennis court, the largest such court existing in the world.

-A "second school of Fontainebleau" of painters and decorators went to work on the interiors.
+A second School of Fontainebleau group of painters and decorators went to work on the interiors.
 The architect Martin Fréminet created the ornate chapel of the Trinity, while the painters Ambroise Dubois and Toussaint Dubreuil created a series of heroic paintings for the salons.
 A new wing, named for its central building, La Belle Cheminée, was built next to the large fish pond.

-Henry IV also devoted great attention to the park and gardens around the Chateau.
-The garden of the Queen or garden of Diane, created by Catherine de' Medici, with the fountain of Diane in the center, was located on the north side of the palace.
+Henry IV also devoted great attention to the park and gardens around the chateau.
+The garden of the Queen or garden of Diana, created by Catherine de' Medici, with the fountain of Diane in the center, was located on the north side of the palace.
 Henry IV's gardener, Claude Mollet, trained at Château d'Anet, created a large parterre of flower beds, decorated with ancient statues and separated by paths into large squares.
-The fountain of Diana and the grotto were made by Tommaso Francini, who may also have designed the Medici Fountain in the Luxembourg Garden for Marie de Medici.
+The fountain of Diana and the grotto were made by Tommaso Francini, who may also have designed the Medici Fountain in the Luxembourg Garden for Marie de' Medici.
 On the south side, Henry created a park, planted with pines, elms and fruit trees, and laid out a grand canal 1200 meters long, sixty years before Louis XIV built his own grand canal at Versailles.